enderulusoy/lav.com.tr/README.md

-this repository was created by Ender Ulusoy (senior system admin) on 10 March 2014 Wednesday 13:00 main purpose is to build/share IT sources with lav development team and infrastructure professionals.
+this repository was created by Ender Ulusoy (senior system admin) on 10 March 2014 Wednesday 13:00

+main purpose is to build/share IT resources with lav development team and infrastructure professionals.

 for more information and help please write ender.ulusoy@lav.com.tr